 - Meet other students and expand your circle of friends.

 Where to Get More Information

-The Office of Student Life and Activities maintains a current listing of chartered student organizations and their contact person.
+The Student Life and Activities Office maintains a current listing of chartered student organizations and contact person.
 If you are looking for information about an organization, this is a good place to start.

 Making Your Membership Count

 Of course, simply joining an organization does not mean as much as becoming actively involved.
 Avoid being a “back-row” member; meet other members, contribute to discussions, ask questions, and volunteer to work on projects.
 Make the most of your college education!